codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 With **manual code signing**, you need to upload the signing files manually.
 {{</notebox>}}

-Signing an application with a development certificate and profile requires the UUID of the machine which builds the appliction to be present in the profile.
+Signing an application with a development certificate and profile requires the UUID of the machine which builds the application to be present in the profile.
 Therefore, using a development certificate is not possible on Codemagic since the build machine won't be listed in the used profile.

-Distibution is possible to Mac App Store (using `Mac App Distribution` and `Mac Installer Distribution` certificates and `Mac App Store` profile) and outside of Mac App Store (using `Developer ID Application` certificate and `Developer ID` profile).
+Distribution is possible to Mac App Store (using `Mac App Distribution` and `Mac Installer Distribution` certificates and `Mac App Store` profile) and outside of Mac App Store (using `Developer ID Application` certificate and `Developer ID` profile).

 **Note**: Currently, Codemagic only supports code signing the app for publishing to the Mac App Store.